arshadrr/subreddit-archiver/README.md

 - `posts`: stores the posts with each row representing one post.
   [schema.sql](./subreddit_archiver/schema.sql)
   contains inline comments explaining the columns that make up this table and how to use them
-- `comments`: stores posts with each row representing one post.
+- `comments`: stores comments with each row representing one comment.
 As with the `posts` table, refer to [schema.sql](./subreddit_archiver/schema.sql) for more.